idvorkin/idvorkin.github.io/guides.md

 # What and How

-## Spirtual Identity and Purpose Needs
+## Spiritual Identity and Purpose Needs

 ### Role Finder